10 Facts about Stones River

 The Civil War Trust has saved 24 acres at the site of this crucial 1862-3 battle.
 To expand your appreciation for this preservation opportunity, please consider these ten facts about the Battle of Stones River.

-Fact # 1: The Union advance that precipitated the Battle of Stones River was part of a grand strategic offensive.
+Fact # 1: The Battle of Stones River was part of a grand Union offensive.

 In the final months of 1862, Abraham Lincoln and General-in-Chief Henry Halleck decided to press the Confederacy on all fronts.
 They hoped that the Confederates would not be able to shift reinforcements in time to meet the combined attacks of Burnside in Virginia, Rosecrans in Tennessee, and Grant in Mississippi.
 While Burnside met disaster at Fredericksburg and Grant’s efforts against Vicksburg stalled, Rosecrans bemoaned a lack of supplies and did not advance until December 26.
 Despite the tactical failures in the east and west, the grand strategy paid off for Rosecrans--Confederate general Braxton Bragg, commanding the forces in Tennessee, sent approximately one-sixth of his infantry to reinforce Vicksburg on December 16.